nattadasu/ryuuRyuusei/PRIVACY.md

 ## User Data Sharing

-Ryuuzaki Ryuusei shares limited personal information about you and/or other, required for the bot to function as expected.
+Ryuuzaki Ryuusei shares limited personal information about you and/or others strictly for the purpose of providing functionality of the bot.
+The data sharing process is only done on the requirement of the bot operations.

-User may opt-out from the following services by deleting their account from the service listed below and/or by deleting their data from the bot.
+In order to provide various features, Ryuuzaki Ryuusei collects data from other services as described below.
+Any user willing to opt-out from the service may do so by deleting their account from the particular service stated below and/or by removing their data from the bot.

 ### MyAnimeList: Global

-Bot shares MyAnimeList username with [Jikan][jikan], which is a third party software (API) to access [MyAnimeList][mal] to retrieve information about User's profile.
-The information is only used to provide information in `/profile`, `/admin_register`, `/register`, and `/verify` commands.
+To offer user profile lookup, Ryuuzaki Ryuusei use [Jikan API][jikan] which is a third-party software that assists in accessing [MyAnimeList][mal] to obtain information about the user's profile.
+This information is used by Ryuuzaki Ryuusei for `/profile`, `/admin_register`, `/register`, and `/verify` commands.

 ### Last.FM

-Bot shares Last.FM username with [Last.FM][lastfm] to retrieve information about User's profile and recent tracks.
-The information is only used to provide information in `/lastfm` command.
+Last.FM username is shared with the [Last.FM][lastfm] service to retrieve information regarding the user's profile and recently played tracks.
+This information is accessed by Ryuuzaki Ryuusei exclusively for `/lastfm` command purposes.

 ### MAL-Heatmap

-Bot shares MyAnimeList username with [MAL-Heatmap][malh] to retrieve information about User's history in visualized heatmap format.
-The information is only used to provide information in `/profile` command.
+MyAnimeList username is shared with [MAL-Heatmap][malh] to obtain data related to the user's histories in a visualized heatmap format.
+This information is used solely for the purpose of providing data in the `/profile` command.

 ### Discord: Global

-Bot utilize Discord to get message author identifier to retrieve information about User's profile and write command actor for server audit log.
+The bot utilizes Discord infrastructure to retrieve information regarding the user's profile and write command actor for server audit logs.
 The information is used to provide the following functionality:

 * `/admin_register` command
 * `/admin_verify` actor